-The ICAR-Central Marine Fisheries Research Institute (CMFRI) opened its doors for students and public on the occasion of its 72nd Foundation Day celebrations on 5th February 2019 at its Headquarters in Kochi and Regional Research Centres.
+A large number of people turned up to watch the wonders of marine life as the ICAR-Central Marine Fisheries Research Institute (CMFRI) opened its doors for students and public to mark its 73rd Foundation Day on 4th February 2020 at its Headquarters in Kochi and various Regional Research Centres.
 The Open House programme evoked a huge response from the public to enjoy the ringside view of marine wonders and to learn the latest developments in marine research.
-Nearly 5000 people visited the Headquarters of the institute located in Kochi, to watch in awe the splendours of aquatic organisms in the sea and to interact with the scientists.
+Nearly 4000 people visited the Headquarters of the Institute located in Kochi, to watch in awe the splendours of aquatic organisms in the sea and to interact with the scientists.

-The huge crowd who came to see the wonders of marine world was awestruck by the giant-sized Napoleon Wrasse, weighing 35 kg, at the National Marine Biodiversity Museum at the CMFRI.
-The museum also showcased a collection of marine species such as sea hares, flying squid, horse shoe crab, sea snakes, sea birds, pearl oyster, sea cow, sharks, penguin, dolphin, etc. The CMFRI museum is the national designated registry of marine species which has a collection of around 3000 marine specimens.
+The huge crowd who came to see the wonders of marine world was awestruck by rare collection of marine aquatic life showcased at National Marine Biodiversity Museum, marine research aquarium and various laboratories.
+The museum showcased a collection of marine species such as sea hares, flying squid, horse shoe crab, sea snakes, sea birds, pearl oyster, sea cow, sharks, penguin, dolphin, etc. The ICAR-CMFRI museum is the national designated registry of marine species which has a collection of around 3000 marine specimens.